alexanderadam/etax_flatpak/index.md

 # 🧾 eTax Zug Flatpak 🚀

-**Production Ready**: This Flatpak package downloads and runs the official eTax Zug app in a sandboxed environment—no more tax-ing installations!
-For advanced packaging or yearly updates, see `flatpak/README-flatpak-advanced.md`.
+This Flatpak package downloads and runs the official eTax Zug app in a sandboxed environment — no more tax-ing installations!

 This repository packages the official eTax Zug Java desktop application as a Flatpak for easy installation and sandboxing on Linux systems.
 Filing your taxes has never been so… contained! 🥳